 Bauddhanath

-Bauddhanath is a Buddhist site that is about eight km away from Thamel.
+Bauddhanath is a Buddhist site about eight km away from Thamel.
 The main stupa was established around the fourth/ fifth centuries.
 The Bauddhanath Stupa is the highest in Nepal and the second highest globally.
 The stupa was made in Madala architecture.
 There are four Buddhas, according to Tibetan Buddhism.
 The relic of the third Buddha(Kasyapa Buddha) is inside the dome.
 There are about five hundred and eighty-six prayer wheels around the first wall.
-Except for the main stupa, there are several monasteries, souvenir shops, and painting schools are the things to visit and see.
+Except for the main stupa, there are several monasteries, souvenir shops, and painting schools that are the things to visit and see.
 You can visit the sites above during the Kathmandu day tour.

 Patan Durbar Square